railsgirls-bne/railsgirls-bne.github.io/_posts/2015-11-15-sinatra-app.markdown

 We have left out an important route for our app, managing the files we uploaded.
 To keep things simple lets create a new controller that will deal with the files in our app

-Navigate to the `apps -> controllers` view and create a new controller called `files_controller.rb`.
+Navigate to the `app -> controllers` view and create a new controller called `files_controller.rb`.
 Input the following routes

 {% highlight sh %}
 get '/files/:filename/download' do |filename|